awsdocs/aws-systems-manager-user-guide/doc_source/viewing-patch-compliance-results.md

 # Viewing patch compliance results<a name="viewing-patch-compliance-results"></a>

-Use this procedure to view patch compliance information about your managed instances\.
+Use these procedures to view patch compliance information about your managed instances\.

 This procedure applies to patch operations that use the `AWS-RunPatchBaseline` document\.
 For information about viewing patch compliance information for patch operations that use the `AWS-RunPatchBaselineAssociation` document, see [Identifying out\-of\-compliance instances](patch-compliance-identify.md)\.